People of Strathmore Park

 Kicking off the videos is Ray Ahipene-Mercer (Ngāi Tara/Ngāti Ira), a descendent of the earliest iwi known to have lived here.
 Ray offers stories of the early inhabitants and the two local pā sites.

-People of Strathmore Park was led and coordinated by Toni Taylor, and filmed and edited by Mark Tantrum.
+People of Strathmore Park was led and coordinated by Toni Taylor, and filmed and edited in 2020 by Mark Tantrum.
 Our thanks to Toni, Mark and their teams for their commitment to this project.

 Thanks also to the project funders the Department of Internal Affairs' Community Development Scheme and the Wellington City Council.